 The 12 Rules for Commercial Property Management

-Set every new client and every new property coming under management should be separately and specially considered allowing for the major and important things including the following:
+Set every new client and every new property coming under management should be separately and especially considered allowing for the major and important things including the following:

 - The vacancy factors – look at the current vacancy issues in the property, and determine how they should be resolved.
 Special strategies should be structured for resolving the vacancies as soon as possible and improving income stream.
 Will it be easy to find new tenants?
 How long should the vacancy period be tolerated in the cash flow?